AG7GN/dwservice/README.md

 		systemctl --user enable dwagent.service
 		systemctl --user start dwagent.service

+	If you get an error message that says `Failed to connect to bus: No such file or directory`, then run the above `systemctl` commands like this instead:

+		XDG_RUNTIME_DIR=/run/user/$UID systemctl --user enable dwagent.service
+		XDG_RUNTIME_DIR=/run/user/$UID systemctl --user start dwagent.service

-From now on, the dwagent will start as user `bob` at bootup, and if you open a shell in the DWService web interface, it'll be `bob`'s shell, not `root`'s.
+From now on, the `dwagent.service` will start as user `bob` at bootup, and if you open a shell in the DWService web interface, it'll be `bob`'s shell, not `root`'s.

 ### Notes

 - At this time, cut/copy/paste between the client (your web browser) and the server (the computer you are controlling) only works when the remote computer is running Windows.
+However, if you open a shell in the web interface, you can cut/copy/paste between that shell and client.